Skip to main content

 Server Preparation

 To prepare your server, ensure communication ports are properly configured.
-HAWKI deployment requires the HTTPS protocol, though testing locally using HTTP is possible but not recommended.
+HAWKI deployment requires the HTTPS protocol, though testing locally or alternatives using HTTP are possible but not recommended.
+For local testing, refer to the "Getting Started" chapter.

 For this guide, we'll assume port usage as follows: